 The MCC Group is forcefully globalizing its management structure.
 To encourage the development of the human resources needed to handle global management, we are carrying out a range of training and other programs in and outside Japan.

 The development of globally oriented management personnel requires the cultivation of global mindsets and amassing of global experience.
 To this end, we offer programs to develop global mindsets in Japan as well as overseas dispatch programs, including the Overseas Business Challenge Training, which combines foreign language training with internship programs at overseas Group companies, and the Overseas Survival Training, in which participants work to solve problems in a multicultural environment.
 By providing opportunities to gain global experience tailored to the specific level of each individual, we are working to develop globally oriented management personnel.

-Furthermore, in April 2019, we launched “Experience JAPAN,” a program through which non-Japanese employees of Group companies at overseas sites can come to Japan for around a year.
+Furthermore, in April 2019, we launched “Experience JAPAN,” a program through which non-Japanese employees of Group companies at overseas sites can come to work in Japan for about a year.
 By providing work experience in Japan, this program enables such employees to learn about Japanese culture, the particular characteristics of Japanese companies and Mitsubishi Chemical while promoting mutual understanding between such employees and those based in Japan, fostering a sense of unity across the MCC Group.